wazo-platform/wazo-confd/README.md

 ### Mounting libraries

-In case you need to mount libraries (xivo-dao, xivo-bus, lib-python) inside the xivo-confd container:
+In case you need to mount libraries (xivo-dao, xivo-bus, lib-python) inside the wazo-confd container:

 1. Uncomment the confd volumes in ```integration_tests/assets/docker-compose.yml```
 2. Set the environment variable: ```export LOCAL_GIT_REPOS=/parent/directory/to/all/git/repos```